AGGII-52/Project-2_Group-14/README.md

 We chose a Relational database, because there are two different types of data and both are data sets pertaining to animals.

 Load:
-Anthony set up the beginning of the Flask app.py and index.html files and Jana completed the SQLalchemy connection and rendered the data to HTML.
+Anthony set up the beginning of the Flask app.py file and Jana completed the SQLalchemy connection and loaded the data in JSON format.

 The data was arranged in columns of Animal ID, Description/Breed, Sex, Intake, Shelter County.